 The present experiments were not intended to distinguish among these theories of discounting, and construal and affective factors (among other variables) may well play a role in people's preferred timing of costs and benefits.
-We note, though, that the large changes to the characters in Studies 3-5 do not necessarily entail that the outcomes will seem affectively neutral.
-You could argue, on the one hand, that a large change, such as a religious conversion or time spent as a political hostage, could numb a character's sensibilities in such a way that later events have a dampened affective tone through future anhedonia.
-But, on the other hand, you could also imagine that large changes (once they're over) could heighten the character's appreciation for the positive and negative aspects of later outcomes.
-Similarly, a construal account might venture that the larger changes produce high level descriptions that potentiate the positive (but not the negative) aspects of the positive outcomes (so people will want them sooner) and the negative (but not the positive) aspects of the negative outcomes (so people will want them later).
-But although this is possible, it is not clear, without further assumptions, why large changes would exert this selective influence.
-Moreover, we observed a connectedness effect on discounting in Study 4 even though we equated the large change and small change events on how they affect desirability of the outcome.
-We suspect that large life changes may have a more direct role to play in weakening the links to our later selves, making them seem not only more abstract and affectively unpredictable but also less like us, less worthy of the special regard we reserve for ourselves.
+We note, though, that the large changes to the characters in Studies 3-5 did not necessarily entail that the outcomes would seem affectively neutral.
+One could argue, on the one hand, that a large change, such as a religious conversion or time spent as a political hostage, could numb a character's sensibilities in such a way that later events have a dampened affective tone through future anhedonia.
+On the other hand, one could also imagine that large changes (once they are over) could heighten the character's appreciation for the positive and negative aspects of later outcomes.
+Similarly, a construal account might venture that the larger changes produce high-level descriptions that potentiate the positive (but not the negative) aspects of the positive outcomes (so people will want them sooner) and the negative (but not the positive) aspects of the negative outcomes (so people will want them later).
+Although this is possible, it is not clear, without further assumptions, why large changes would exert this selective influence.
+Moreover, we observed a connectedness effect on discounting in Study 4 even though we equated the large-change and small-change events on how they affected desirability of the outcome.
+We suspect that large life changes may have a more direct role to play in weakening the links to people's later selves, making them seem not only more abstract and affectively unpredictable but also less like them, less worthy of the special regard people reserve for themselves.

-Discounting as Competition among Multiple Selves
+Discounting as Competition Among Multiple Selves

-A prominent approach to discounting is the idea that impatience is the result of a conflict between multiple selves-usually a near-sighted and a far-sighted self that have opposite aims in self-control dilemmas.
+A prominent approach to discounting is the idea that impatience is the result of a conflict between multiple selves-usually a nearsighted self and a farsighted self that have opposite aims in self-control dilemmas.
 Schelling's (1984) multiple-self model describes commitment tactics for resolving interpersonal conflicts-between the myopic selves who act impulsively and the farsighted selves who control them by placing the alarm clock across the room.
-Thaler and Shefrin (1981) model self-control conflicts as a planner-doer problem, postulating a far-sighted "planner" who coordinates with or quashes the competing desires of myopic "doers" (agents).
+Thaler and Shefrin (1981) modeled self-control conflicts as a planner-doer problem, postulating a farsighted "planner" who coordinates with or quashes the competing desires of myopic "doers" (agents).

 Multiple-self theories are well positioned to explain the results of our first two studies.
 If impulsive selves have the upper hand in distributing outcomes, then we would expect these selves to ensure that they enjoy the benefits (dollars or good days at work) as soon as possible, producing impatient choices.
 This is, in fact, one standard explanation for discounting.
 The more challenging test for the theory comes from the results of Studies 3-5.
 To account for these results, the multiple-self approach needs to explain why large changes in an individual's life would lead to more impatience for benefits than small changes do, even when other temporal factors are controlled.
-Large changes would somehow have to increase the impulsiveness of the near-sighted agent (or decrease the control of the far-sighted planner) in a way that is not built into current versions of the theory.
+Large changes would somehow have to increase the impulsiveness of the nearsighted agent (or decrease the control of the farsighted planner) in a way that is not built into current versions of the theory.